-Becky Hammel is the founder of I am Project Warrior and Village.
+Becky Hammel is the founder of Most Contagious Smile and Village.
 She is also the facilitator of the Desire Through Silence Retreats at Peak Performance Float and Wellness Center.
 Becky is a homeschooling Mom of three children, a Kansas native, dual American-British citizen, practicing herbalist, and lover of chocolate.

 A lifelong lover of movement and mindfulness, Corinne took her first yoga class more than a decade ago.
 Since then, yoga has helped her cultivate peace and strength in both body and mind.
 After completing a 200-hour certification in Thailand, she spent the next year traveling and teaching yoga throughout Asia, in countries such as Cambodia, Malaysia, and Thailand.
 Corinne is also an aerial dance instructor and performer, a writer and editor, and a passionate outdoorswoman.
 Though her interests vary, she has found that the presence and balance of yoga are relevant to every aspect of her life.